medecins-du-monde/monitool/README.md

 	}

+The last step is to build release files, and configure the database

+	# Build all javascript release files
+	> gulp build

+	# Configure the database
+	> gulp design-docs

 ### Installing monitool as a service (only for production server)

-An easy way to install a NodeJS application as a service is to use pm2 FIXME
+An easy way to install a NodeJS application as a service is to use pm2.

+FIXME